 This review is about the 2nd generation Manker U22.
-And since somebody recommended it, I wanted to make sure I won't miss any of the best performers in the world.
+And since somebody recommended it, I wanted to make sure I won’t miss any of the best flashlight throwers in the world.
 Therefore took the plunge and ordered the Manker U22 II.

-Manker upgraded the CREE XHP35 HI for a Osram mini LED with high intensity.
+Manker upgraded the CREE XHP35 HI for an Osram mini LED with high intensity.
 The White Flats (as they are called in the community) are 1 of the best LEDs for long-range flashlights.
-The only downside is the pencil shaped beam.
+The only downside is the pencil-shaped beam.
 Or is it?

 What you’ll get: